iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 ### Tweaks for airflow code

-In order to configure code for Airflow DAGs there are also a few tweaks.
+To configure code for Airflow DAGs there are also a few tweaks.
 Here is the dummy example `dummy.py`.

 ![python dummy DAG](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/article/img/python-airflow-tasks-order.png?raw=true)